 Where to Find Comparable Property Data

 Comparable property data is generally easy to come across.
 You can do a search on Zillow to find rental listings in a certain zip code or neighborhood.
-You can also call a local realtor or property manager and ask them about comparable rental properties.
+You can also call a local real estate agent or property manager and ask them about comparable rental properties.

 Lastly, you can call the numbers listed on “for rent” signs in the area and ask about the rental price and the features, size, etc. However, it’s best to be able to look at interior and exterior photos of the property so you have a good feel of how it compares to the real estate you’re considering purchasing.

 We recommend that you have a list ready for each comp so you can easily compile all the data on each property, such as DOM, property condition and square footage.
-However, if a realtor provides the comps for you in a Comparable Market Analysis (CMA), they will already be in a list form that’s easy to compare and contrast.
+However, if a real estate agent provides the comps for you in a Comparable Market Analysis (CMA), they will already be in a list form that’s easy to compare and contrast.

 3. Calculate the Price Per Square Foot of Comps